The Boston Foundation: Boston Indicators

 The project's first report, The Wisdom of Our Choices, was released in 2000.
-The second report, Creativity and Innovation: A Bridge to the Future, was released in early 2003, along with the launch of the Project's interactive website.
+The second report, Creativity and Innovation: A Bridge to the Future, was released in early 2003, along with the launch of the Boston Indicators Project's interactive website.
 The website received the International Tech Museum 2003 Award for using technology to further equality.
-The most recent report, released in 2024, is titled Criminal Justice Reform in Massachusetts: A Five-Year Progress Assessment.

-All Boston Indicators Project reports are available on its website, along with sector highlights and indicators with data available for download.
-The Indicators Framework, a curated online catalogue of 350 measures of well-being in the Boston area, continues to be available online but has not been updated since 2015.
+The Indicators Framework, a curated online catalogue of 350 measures of well-being in the Boston area, continues to be available online, but has not been updated since 2015.

+As of 2016, Boston Indicators became a standalone department within the Boston Foundation rather than a joint initiative hosted by TBF.
+The increased online accessibility of public data made the biennial publishing of massive collections of statistics less essential.
+The importance of data and analysis remained, and Boston Indicators began to publish more frequently on more targeted topics aligned with the Boston Foundation's mission and goals.

+Between 2016 and the end of 2025, under the leadership of Executive Director Luc Schuster, Boston Indicators published more than 40 reports and briefs, from The Geography of Incarceration to A New Path to Homeownership: Early Findings from the ONE+ Mortgage Program, covering demographics, housing dynamics, and policy impacts, among other topics.
+Beginning in 2023, Boston Indicators staff have managed production of The Greater Boston Housing Report Card, an annual deep dive into the region's housing stats and trends, which was launched by the Boston Foundation in 2002.

+All Boston Indicators reports are available on its website, bostonindicators.org, along with shorter research briefs, blog posts, and links to video recordings of presentations and forums.